Software Release Information for Service Upgrades

 Once a software release has been deployed:

-Images will keep changing, but it will only be with critical bug-fixes in a given release train.
+• Images will keep changing, but only with critical bug-fixes in a given release train.

-Any added features and large changes will be available in the next release, so as to not impact baseline stability.
+• Any added features and large changes will also be available in the next release, so as to not impact baseline stability.

 Release Nomenclature